lakahaga/lakahaga.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher investigating fairness and robustness in large multimodal systems.
-My primary interests are:
+I am a researcher focused on building fair and efficient AI systems.
+My work centers on understanding and mitigating biases in large language and multimodal models, particularly how biases emerge during model compression and distillation.

-- Lightweight tuning and adaptation strategies that enable efficient bias mitigation in LLMs and LVLMs.
-- Understanding how biases emerge and amplify during model compression and distillation and designing targeted mitigation strategies.

-During my M.S.
-(Sogang University) I developed dysarthric speech augmentation and expressive TTS systems, and worked on severity classification and pause-detection pipelines — experiences that shaped my focus on equitable and reliable AI systems in sensitive applications.
-Current projects include knowledge-grounded evaluation frameworks for bias assessment in text-to-image and vision-language models, and a self-evolving bias detection-correction-explain platform.  [oai_citation:2‡yerinchoi_CV-2.pdf](sediment://file_00000000d62471fa895088d32df68573)
+During my Master's at Sogang University, I developed clinical speech models for dysarthric speech assessment and expressive text-to-speech systems.
+This experience highlighted how critical fairness and reliability are in AI systems that directly impact people's lives.

+Currently at the Korea Institute of Science and Technology (KIST), I develop evaluation frameworks for bias assessment in text-to-image and vision-language models.
+My research involves creating human preference datasets that capture diverse perspectives on fairness and designing lightweight adaptation strategies that preserve equity under resource constraints.

+I am particularly interested in the tension between model efficiency and fairness—ensuring AI systems remain equitable as we make them more accessible through compression and optimization.

+I am currently seeking Ph.D. opportunities to develop principled evaluation and mitigation strategies for fair multimodal AI systems.